Career & Technical Education (CTE)

 - Build a strong resume and interviewing skills

-A career pathway is a coherent sequence of four or more credits in Career and Technical Education that consists of at least two courses in the same career cluster.
-Career pathways offer real-world learning and prepare students for a range of post-graduation options which can include two or four-year college, certificate programs, apprenticeships or formal job training.
+A program of study (POS) is a coherent sequence of four or more credits in Career and Technical Education that consists of at least two courses in the same career cluster.
+Programs of study offer real-world learning and prepare students for a range of post-graduation options which can include two or four-year college, certificate programs, apprenticeships or formal job training.

 What is a Coherent Sequence?